 The 403(b) Plan is available to all University employees except students who normally work fewer than 20 hours per week.
 Employees who want to participate in the 403(b) Plan designate a portion of their gross salary within the IRC limits to be contributed on a pretax basis, thus reducing their taxable income.
-Income taxes on contributions and any earnings are deferred (that is, postponed) until the participant withdraws the money.
+Income taxes on contributions and any earnings are deferred until the participant withdraws the money.
 The University also makes 403(b) Plan contributions on behalf of eligible senior managers.

-Annual salary deferral contribution limits for the 403(b) Plan during fiscal year 2019-2020 were as follows: the maximum annual contribution limit for participants under age 50 for the calendar year 2019 was \$19,000 and for calendar year 2020 was \$19,500 (or 100 percent of adjusted gross salary, if less).
-For participants age 50 or older, the total annual contribution limit for calendar year 2019 was \$25,000, and for calendar year 2020 was \$26,000, (or 100 percent of adjusted gross salary, if less).
+Annual salary deferral contribution limits for the 403(b) Plan during the fiscal year ended June 30, 2022 were as follows: the maximum annual contribution limit for participants under age 50 was \$20,500 (or 100 percent of adjusted gross salary, if less) and \$19,500 for the calendar years 2022 and 2021, respectively.
+For participants age 50 or older, the total annual contribution limit was \$27,000, (or 100 percent of adjusted gross salary, if less) and \$26,000 for calendar year 2022 and 2021, respectively.
 Participants with 15 or more years of service may be able to increase their limit under additional catch-up provisions.

 Pursuant to the March 27, 2020 adoption of the CARES Act, on May 20, 2020 The Regents approved amendments to the 403(b) Plan permitting qualified participants to request coronavirus-related loans, subject to restrictions defined under the CARES Act, and allow active participants with an outstanding plan loan a grace period of one year during which the participant may suspend any loan repayments that otherwise would have been owed.
-The provisions of the CARES Act amendments are effective through December 31, 2020.
+The provisions of the CARES Act amendments were effective through December 31, 2020.